pluspingya/lux-weather-widget/README.md

-The purpose of this project is for us to get a sense of how I would approach designing and implementing a simple Javascript/CSS/Html widget together with api server required to serve data points.
+The purpose of this project is for anyone to get a sense of how I would approach designing and implementing a simple Javascript/CSS/Html widget together with api server required to serve data points.